-The V&A Illustration Awards were established in 1972 and have since become the UK’s most prestigious annual illustration competition.
+2022 marks the 50th anniversary of the V&A Illustration Awards.
+Established in 1972, they have since become the UK's most prestigious annual illustration competition.
 Free to enter, the Awards celebrate excellence in student illustration and three categories of contemporary practice: book cover design, book illustration and illustrated journalism.

-The Awards are generously supported by the Enid Linder Foundation and the Moira Gemmill Memorial fund.
+The Awards are generously supported by the The Linder Foundation and the Moira Gemmill Memorial fund.